NEW BIMINI FOR OUR S/V SECOND WIND

 We have never had a bimini on our sailboat.
 Our boat came with a "canopy" that was only useful when at anchor or a mooring/dock, and we could not sail with the canopy in place.
-We wanted to add a real bimini to our boat to protect us from the sun and rain and be able to sail with the bimini in place.
+We wanted to add a real bimini to our boat to protect us from the sun and rain and sail with the bimini in place.
 We looked at other vessels to see how their biminis were designed and came up with some requirements.
 We wanted to get a bimini as a pre-retirement gift to ourselves.

 - Provide protection from the sun and rain

-- Be able to sail with the bimini in place
+- Be able to sail with the bimini in place.

-- See the masthead when behind the wheel while steering via a transparent window
+- See the masthead when behind the wheel while steering via a transparent window.

 - Have a connector between the dodger and bimini so the entire cockpit would be covered and protected

 - Include zippers on the connector and bimini for a clear enclosure to be added later

 Over the 2018-19 winter, we had a new custom bimini created for our S/V Second Wind.
 We worked with one of our local canvas makers, Aubrey at Cloth'n'Canvas, in Colchester, Vermont.
 We wanted a new bimini, but we also wanted the existing dodger on our boat redesigned.
 We needed more shade on our sailboat since we plan on spending more time on our boat now that my wife Meg is retired.
 As you probably know, it can get scorching on the sailboat on those days when there isn't much wind.
 We always use sunscreen, but now we have the option of using less with a bimini.
 We also wanted protection from the rain.
 We designed the bimini frame using 1" Stainless Steel tubing, knowing that we will be adding a solar system as a future enhancement to our boat.
 We have not yet decided whether we will be adding semi-flexible or rigid solar panels and wanted to leave our options open.